Moto Tab G20 with 8-inch display, 5,100mAh battery launched in India

-New Delhi, Sep 30 (IANS) Lenovo-owned smartphone brand Motorola on Thursday launched a mid-range tablet called the 'Moto Tab G20' in India.
+New Delhi: Lenovo-owned smartphone brand Motorola on Thursday launched a mid-range tablet called the 'Moto Tab G20' in India.

 The Moto Tab G20 is priced at Rs 10,999 for the base 3GB + 32GB variant.
 It will be available for purchase from Flipkart with sales starting from October 2.